mrfdev/1MB/Resources/Documentation/Discord/mining-pyro-mining.md

 Introduction announcement with some info ! https://discord.com/channels/487398800353263616/661226825434923009/1287826757717856319

-But basically: mine deepslate ores to see what they sometimes drop, and you can use that in /mine

-# Vessels
-Custom Enchantments for pickaxes

-A complex system that allows players to craft and use custom enchantments on their pickaxes only.
-This system is used in conjunction with the new Artifacts and Fossils system.
-This alone will give your players 300 to 400 hours worth of content to just max their pickaxes.
-These come with boss fights, thralls and requiums!

-# pro tip

-If you are mining, keep an eye on the items that drop, they might be special pyro mining items.
-Which as per the info above, you can use to benefit your gameplay.

-There is official documentation, but it's very unclear if this is for version 4.5 or 5 or 3.1 .. it might be incomplete, outdated, or stuff for the future, i really can't tell. https://pyrotempus.gitbook.io/pyro-plugins/pyromining/features/vessels

-# Game Types
-Custom worlds are disabled
-Game types are disabled
-Earned-worlds worlds are disabled

-It's enabled in
-/end
-/nether
-/general
-/wild

-In the nether you can also mine nether quartz ore

-# SILK TOUCH
-you can silk touch deepslate ore, and place it later, and then mine it without silk touch .. if you want instant /mine stats 'exp' then dont use silk touch, or make sure to place the ores down later

 # How to get started?
 Using a **fortune** pickaxe just mine any deepslate ore and you will gain pyro mining xp, zeta and items.
 All PyroMining commands can be used via `/mine menu`